 This a great use of OAuth.
-The client gets the benefit of an investment review without having to give a relatively unknown entity its log in or identifying information..
+The client gets the benefit of an investment review without having to give a relatively unknown entity its log in or identifying information.
 In addition, the funds can review all of MyBucks’ clients’ portfolios in aggregate, giving each client the advantage of an account overview they could never get on their own.
 The fund benefits because it is able to prospect for new clients.
 MyBucks benefits because it can offer a value-added service to its clients and perhaps earn fees for helping the funds sign up new clients.
 OAuth makes it possible.

 The short answer is that OAuth management should be folded into the broader security automation and governance platforms already in use.
 Akana has taken this approach, embracing OAuth as part of its overall API management solution.

 From a security perspective, the OAuth transaction is really just part of an overall trust relationship.
 An entity that is not trusted in general should not be able to request and receive OAuth tokens.
 This could easily happen if API versions are not managed.
 Especially in today’s enterprise API reality, where there may be scores of APIs in development and production, connecting to myriad third parties, at any given time.

-For example, a bank API might have operations for account balance query, transaction confirmation, stop payment, and so forth.
-The OAuth tokens issued against this API should ideally be able to specify precisely which operations are allowed and which are not – and, most importantly, this granular access control needs to be at least partly automated.
+For example, a bank API might have operations for account balance query, transaction confirmation, and stop payment.
+The OAuth tokens issued against this API should ideally be able to specify precisely which operations are allowed and which are not.
+And, most importantly, this granular access control needs to be at least partly automated.
 If it isn’t, the administrative burden on the OAuth process will be too high.